mig1984/bashible/README.md

 `@` represents a task (block of commands), `-` represents a command.
 Both `@` and `-` are just bash functions with arguments.
 Each block may have multiple AND or OR conditions.

+The working directory is automatically set to the script's.
+Execution will stop immediately on failure, unless you prefix a command by `ignore_errors` (or register it's exitcode like in this example).

 ```bash
 #!/usr/local/bin/bashible